January 06, 2020

 4. Students who wish to apply for admission to Junior Colleges (JCs), Millennia Institute, polytechnics, and the Institute of Technical Education (ITE) may do so via the Joint Admissions Exercise (JAE) using their GCE O-Level examination results.

-5. JAE registration will open from 3.00pm on Monday, 14 January 2019 to 4.00pm on Friday, 18 January 2019.
-Eligible applicants who sat for the 2018 GCE O-Level examination will receive Form A on the day of the release of the examination results.
+5. JAE registration will open from 3.00pm on Monday, 13 January 2020, to 4.00pm on Friday, 17 January 2020.
+Eligible applicants who sat for the 2019 GCE O-Level examination will receive Form A on the day of the release of the examination results.
 Applicants are strongly encouraged to use the course application worksheet (provided in Form A or the JAE information booklet) before submitting their online application via the JAE Internet System (JAE-IS) at https://www.moe.gov.sg/admissions/joint-admissions-exercise.
+The JAE-IS can be assessed using SingPass or the JAE PIN.
+The JAE PIN can be found in Form A.

 6. For more details on the JAE, applicants may refer to: